 This TMDL-focused monitoring demonstrated that although suspended sediment concentration was meeting standards defined in the Truckee River TMDL, we observed clear biological impacts from excess deposited sediment.
 Preliminary surveys indicated that deposited sediment may be widespread in certain habitat types along the river.
-TRWC would like to expand our monitoring program to repeat sediment deposition surveys on the mainstem of the Truckee.
-In 2017, flows were too high to allow for this type of monitoring.
+TRWC has had discussions with LRWQCB staff to explore the options of adding a deposited sediment standard to the TMDL.